'Revenge travel' is surging. Here's what you need to know

 He also suggested keeping an open mind about where you might want to go.
 Many countries in South and Central America, as well as parts of Asia, have slowly started reopening.

-"This also could be the time to maybe do something more adventurous, where it's still not overrun with tourists," Hrubrant added.
+"This also could be the time to maybe do something more adventurous, where it's still not overrun with tourists," Hrubant added.

 His final tip: Remember that everyone has had a rough past few years.
 Trying to return to normal has put a lot of stress on the fewer workers in the hospitality industry.